ArcBlock/super-linter-api/README.md

 ## ✨ **What is Super-linter API?**

-A **production-ready HTTP API** that wraps 16+ popular code linters (ESLint, Prettier, Pylint, etc.) into a single Docker container.
+A **production-ready HTTP API** that wraps 18+ popular code linters (ESLint, Prettier, Pylint, gofmt, RuboCop, etc.) into a single Docker container.
 Start linting any codebase in **under 10 seconds** with a simple REST API.

 ```bash
 # Start the API (takes ~10 seconds)